 Due to the ever-growing scarcity of open space at the coast, the remaining heritage is under increasing pressure both in the coastal and hinterland municipalities (Maelfait et al. 2012).
-The protection of immovable heritage is regulated by the Decree on immovable heritage (see Brochure Onroerend Erfgoed - de regelgeving 2014, Brochure Onroerend erfgoed - een toelichting 2014), which entered into force in 2015.
+The protection of immovable heritage is regulated by the Decree on immovable heritage (see brochures Onroerend Erfgoed: De regelgeving 2014 and Onroerend erfgoed: Een toelichting 2014), which entered into force in 2015.
 Since 2009, the architectural heritage has been recorded in the inventory, which has certain legal consequences: demolition becomes less evident (with a few exceptions), whereas a change of function is made easier as long as it benefits the preservation of the cultural heritage value (Maelfait et al. 2012).
-The protection decisions regarding immovable heritage can be consulted on the following website: https://www.onroerenderfgoed.be/de-gevolgen-van-een-bescherming.
+The protection decisions regarding immovable heritage can be consulted on the following website: www.onroerenderfgoed.be/de-gevolgen-van-een-bescherming.